ebrahimebrahim/mop/README.md

 * Optimal transport solved with Lemon, CPLEX, GPLK or MOSEK
 * Fast approximate transport using a mutliscale strategy
-* Rpackage for optimal transport (both multiscale and single scale, depends on gmra R package )

 ## Install